Laurel Branch Library

 Laurel Branch Library is the Laurel, Maryland branch of the Prince George's County Memorial Library System, at the intersection of Seventh Street and Talbott Avenue.
 The current Stanley Memorial Building opened to the public on November 28, 2016.

-This branch's buildings have been named after the family of Charles H. Stanley, a city commissioner (1880–1882), mayor (1891–1893), and state comptroller (1911–1912).
+This branch's buildings have been named after the family of Charles H. Stanley, who was a city commissioner (1880–1882), mayor (1891–1893), and state comptroller (1911–1912).
 Friends of the Laurel Library, a philanthropic group of local community members, has supported the branch since January 1996.

 Features

 The library features over 50,000 books, DVDs, and magazines.
 Patrons have access to color printers and 53 computers.
 A double-sided fireplace offers warmth near a reading area, and a children's room uses a dinosaur theme, a nod to the Dinosaur Park near Laurel.
 A gaming room may be used to play video games.
 For those short on time, the library has a drive-through window for picking up and returning library materials.

 The Laurel Branch of the Prince George's County Memorial Library System was the recipient of the 2018 AIA/ALA Library Building Awards for excellence in architectural design.
 The public art commission for the Laurel library front entrance was awarded to the Washington Glass School.
 The 16 feet high glass-and-steel sculpture was made involving the surrounding community and library groups.
 In a series of glass making workshops, images of books and stories, education and learning, and shared aspirations were created at the Washington Glass School to be incorporated into the internally illuminated tower.